giancosta86/solvenius/README.md

 Twenty years ago, in 2001, I created the very first version of Solvenius: it was a simple videogame, written in Visual Basic 6, but it still contained most of the game dynamics - in particular, the user had to deduce sequences of digits, à la Mastermind.

-About fifteen years later, I discovered [Elm](https://elm-lang.org/), a very elegant functional programming language: after the initial challenges due to the new paradigm, I was definitely excited about the well-structured nature of the Elm architecture, so I wanted to try it on a project I knew very well - why not Solvenius?
+About fifteen years later, I discovered [Elm](https://elm-lang.org/), a sublime functional programming language: after the initial challenges due to the new paradigm, I was definitely excited about the well-structured nature of the Elm architecture, so I wanted to try it on a project I knew very well - so, why not Solvenius?

 Solvenius 3, which I published in January 2016, was an invaluable breakthrough - which even inspired later projects like [EighthBridge](https://github.com/giancosta86/EighthBridge); however: